ekandell/ekandell.github.io/docs/projects.markdown

 ---
 title: Projects
 layout: default
-description: A list of the most exciting pieces of code I've written in the past two years.
+description: A compilation of the most exciting pieces of code I've written in the past two years.
 permalink: /projects/
 ---
 - ## This site!